ztyyLV/web-twain-docs/indepth/deployment/server-v16.2.md

 ## Set ResourcesPath

-The global API [ `Dynamsoft.DWT.ResourcesPath` ]({{site.info}}api/Dynamsoft_WebTwainEnv.html#resourcespath) sets a relative or absolute path that tells `DWT` where to look for the resources files at runtime.
+The global API [ `Dynamsoft.WebTwainEnv.ResourcesPath` ]({{site.info}}api/Dynamsoft_WebTwainEnv.html#resourcespath) sets a relative or absolute path that tells `DWT` where to look for the resources files at runtime.
 Its default value is `Resources` which means all these files are put in a directory called *Resources* that is in the same location as the web page on which `DWT` is running.
 This is the simplest situation possible, in most cases, it's a lot more complicated and you must make sure the correct value is set.

 ### How to know ResourcesPath is wrong